Baystation12/Baystation12-Lore/The Nyx System.md

 * [**Moros][1]** (a.k.a.
 Cinder, Hell) - A mercurial planet, [Moros][1] is tidally locked to Nyx with a dayside surface temperature of 980K.
 Unsettled, although several geological surveys have been performed on the night side.
 Undergoing orbital decay due to the influence of Euthenia; expected to break apart due to tidal forces within 50 million years.

-* [**Brinkburn][2]** \- A martian planet, [Brinkburn][2] is small and dry yet is hot enough to be habitable.
+* **(Brinkburn)[https://baystation12.net/lore/Brinkburn]** \- A martian planet, [Brinkburn][2] is small and dry yet is hot enough to be habitable.
 Possesses a dense ring system, theorised to be the fate of primordial moons, which makes it difficult to enter or exit orbit.

-* [**Hauler's Tragedy][2]** \- A thick asteroid belt that's full of pirate activity, mining operations, and trade depots.
+* **Hauler's Tragedy** \- A thick asteroid belt that's full of pirate activity, mining operations, and trade depots.
 Very few corporate interests are active in the area.

-* [**Yuclite][3]**\- A superearth near the outer edge of the habitable zone, [Yuclite][3] has 40% higher surface gravity than Earth.
+* **Yuclite)** \- A superearth near the outer edge of the habitable zone, [Yuclite][3] has 40% higher surface gravity than Earth.
 Has been a hotbed of xenoarcheology for decades, due to the remains of a civilization that existed on this world approximately 570 million years ago.

-* [**Euthenia][4]** \- A superneptune massing at 46 time that of Earth, [Euthenia][4] is one of the few planets still commonly called it's original survey designation.
+* **Euthenia** \- A superneptune massing at 46 time that of Earth, [Euthenia][4] is one of the few planets still commonly called it's original survey designation.
 (The surveyor is noted to have a preference for ancient Greek mythology) As an ice giant, [Euthenia][4] has had consistent economic stability thanks to the presence of fuel depots supplied by the giants atmosphere.

-*[**Caldurk**][12) A mid-sized moon orbiting Brinkburn.
+* **(Caldurk)**[https://baystation12.net/lore/Caldurk] A mid-sized moon orbiting Brinkburn.
 It has the Mining Hub Republic of Caldurk on it, and is about the same size as Luna.

 ### Notable Space Stations are: